Here's Lucy: Final seasons

-Final Season
+Despite Ball's injury, physical comedy was never completely eliminated.
+During the recovery, there were small gags that Ball could safely perform with little to no general injury or harm to her leg.
+As her recovery progressed, Ball was able to take on more physical comedy routines.
+However, the slapstick aspects were still toned down for the remainder of the series in comparison to earlier seasons.

-In the spring of 1973, Here's Lucy had fallen to #15 in the ratings ─ the first time that a series starring Lucille Ball had fallen out of the top ten.
-Ball then decided that her fifth season would be her last.
-A final episode was filmed with Gale Gordon without a studio audience.
+By the spring of 1973, Here's Lucy had fallen to #15 in the ratings ─ the first time that a series starring Lucille Ball had fallen out of the top ten.
+Unsure of whether she wanted to continue, Ball and Gale Gordon filmed a season finale without a studio audience present.
 In that installment, Harry's business was sold and he and Lucy reminisced together (using flashbacks) about their various adventures together.
 At the end of the episode, they both leave the office.
 Lucy then leaves a sign that says "closed temporarily", then she looks at the camera and winks.
-At the last minute, CBS president Fred Silverman convinced Ball to change her mind and return for a sixth season.
+At the last minute, CBS president Fred Silverman convinced Ball to return for a sixth season.

-Here's Lucy ceased production at the end of its sixth season in 1974, thus ending nearly twenty-three years of Ball appearing regularly on television.
-It was widely reported at the time that it was Ball's decision not to continue.
-Both of Ball's real-life children who co-starred on the series had limited their involvement with the show.
-Lucie Arnaz chose to leave the series after being cast in the national tour of Seesaw.
-Without her children, and with enough episodes in the can for reruns, Ball met with Gordon and CBS, and mutually chose to end the series, despite the fact the series placed at a respectable 29th in the Nielsen ratings.
-The network was also in the process of reinventing its image, having already replaced much of their "old guard" television product with more contemporary fare such as The Mary Tyler Moore Show, All in the Family, The Bob Newhart Show, and M*A*S*H. Except for Gunsmoke, which would remain for one more season, Ball was the last performer from TV's classic age who still had a weekly series at the beginning of 1974.
+On February 27, 1974, The New York Times reported that Ball had officially told CBS she would not continue the series.
+Lucie Arnaz chose to leave the series after being cast in the national tour of Seesaw, while Ball was launching a film comeback with Mame.
+Without either of her children, and with enough episodes for syndication, Ball made the decision to end the series.
+CBS was also in the process of reinventing its image, having already replaced much of their "old guard" television product with more contemporary fare such as The Mary Tyler Moore Show, All in the Family, The Bob Newhart Show, and M*A*S*H. Except for Gunsmoke, which would remain for one more season, Ball was the last performer from TV's classic age who still had a weekly series at the beginning of 1974.
 Between 1974 and 1978, still under contract, Ball would star in seven television specials for CBS.

 Syndication and rights issues

 Here's Lucy was not initially offered in syndication when the series ended in 1974 because both I Love Lucy, which was being distributed by Viacom at the time, and The Lucy Show, which was being distributed by Paramount, were still popular in reruns and it was felt that introducing another Lucy series might undermine the success the other two shows were enjoying.
 This would also have put Ball in the position of competing against her former series and former production company for ratings, since she no longer had control of either I Love Lucy or The Lucy Show after selling Desilu Productions to Paramount’s parent company Gulf + Western.

+The show was originally offered internationally, first by Paramount Television, then by John Pearson International, a company formed by ex-Desilu/Paramount employee John Pearson, who controls foreign sales of the series.